luximo55/BlockFall/README.md

 # About BlockFall
 BlockFall is a game I made for my programming class.
-The game graphics and program were made by me.

 # Design
 BlockFall has a minimal graphic design reminiscent of old games from the 70s.